RosettaCommons/demos/public/make_rot_lib/README.md

 Creating non-canonical amino acid rotamer libraries
 ===================================================

-This demo was written by P. Douglas Renfrew (renfrew at nyu dot edu)
+This demo was written by P. Douglas Renfrew (renfrew at nyu dot edu).

 This demo illustrates the make_rot_lib protocol.
 It was originally written as the 2nd (of 4) parts of a "protocol capture" acompanying the paper "Using